Where to turn:

 The process for a return to campus after an emotional or behavioral emergency that has required College intervention is as follows:

-1. Students grant a release of information to the director of counseling services or designee so that the information can be shared between the treating professionals.
+1. Students grant a release of information to the director of the wellness center or designee so that the information can be shared between the treating professionals.

-2. The director of counseling services reviews information from treating professionals including a treatment summary and recommendations for future care.
-The director of counseling services will meet with the student and any appropriate individuals.
-After reviewing all information, the director of counseling services will make recommendations to the dean of students.
+2. The director of the wellness center reviews information from treating professionals including a treatment summary and recommendations for future care.
+The director of the wellness center will meet with the student and any appropriate individuals.
+After reviewing all information, the director of the wellness center will make recommendations to the dean of students.
 The student may be requested to remain off campus until all requirements of the review are complete.
 The student will need to meet with, or be contacted directly by, the dean of students to learn his/her status and/or requirements to return to the campus community.
-No medical or mental health records are transferred to or shared with the dean of students.
+No medical or mental health records are transferred to or shared with the VPSA or their designee.

-3. The dean of students makes a determination about the student’s readiness to return to campus based on the information from all sectors and decides if there is a need for any required follow-up or accommodations.
+3. The VPSA or their designee makes a determination about the student’s readiness to return to campus based on the information from all sectors and decides if there is a need for any required follow-up or accommodations.

-4. The dean of students may determine that it is not appropriate for the student to return to campus under the following policy: Students may be disenrolled from the College or permitted to remain only under specific conditions when there is clear and convincing evidence that the student’s presence poses a significant risk of substantial harm to the health or safety of others.
+4. The VPSA or their designee may determine that it is not appropriate for the student to return to campus under the following policy: Students may be dis-enrolled from the College or permitted to remain only under specific conditions when there is clear and convincing evidence that the student’s presence poses a significant risk of substantial harm to the health or safety of others.
 A significant risk of substantial harm is a high probability of substantial harm – not just a slightly increased, speculative, or remote risk.
 Students may choose to take a voluntary leave of absence when the review indicates that the college environment is not a safe or therapeutically appropriate one.

 The process for a return to campus after a leave of absence is as follows:

-- A letter addressed to the dean of students from the student describing his or her readiness to return to the campus, including his or her view of the problem’s origin, the ways that the student has sought to deal with the problem, and the student’s plans to prevent future emergencies when the student returns to campus.
+- A letter addressed to the VPSA or their designee from the student describing his or her readiness to return to the campus, including his or her view of the problem’s origin, the ways that the student has sought to deal with the problem, and the student’s plans to prevent future emergencies when the student returns to campus.

-- Students grant a release of information to the director of counseling services or designee so that information can be shared between the treating professionals and recommendations can be forwarded to the dean of students.
+- Students grant a release of information to the director of the wellness center or designee so that information can be shared between the treating professionals and recommendations can be forwarded to the dean of students.

 a) Presenting complaint(s), symptoms and diagnoses.